What is PMDD?

-Premenstrual dysphoric disorder, or PMDD, is often referred to as a severe form of PMS (premenstrual syndrome).
-Unlike PMS, PMDD only occurs in about 3-8 percent of menstruating women.
+Premenstrual dysphoric disorder, or PMDD, is often referred to as a severe form of premenstrual syndrome (PMS).
+Unlike PMS, PMDD only occurs in about 3% to 8% of menstruating people.

-Symptoms associated with PMDD are debilitating and significantly interfere with a woman’s daily life, while the symptoms of PMS are an unfortunate but common occurrence in the lives of many menstruating women.
+Symptoms associated with PMDD are debilitating and significantly interfere with a person’s daily life, while the symptoms of PMS are an unfortunate but common occurrence in the lives of many menstruating people.

 What Causes PMDD?

 Premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD) share many similarities, but PMDD is much more severe.
 Surprisingly, the precise cause of both PMS and PMDD is largely unknown.

 Experts believe that premenstrual dysphoric disorder results from the interaction of hormones and neurotransmitters.
 The hormones produced by the ovaries at different stages in the menstrual cycle – including estrogen and progesterone – interact with the neurotransmitters in the brain.

 Neurotransmitters, as the name would suggest, are responsible for transmitting messages between nerve cells in the brain.
 The ovarian hormone levels in people with PMDD are normal, but it is the brain’s response to these fluctuating hormone levels that are abnormal in cases of premenstrual dysphoric disorder.